csr632/react-hook-svs/README.md

 ### Service

-A service is a special hook, whose output are shared through React context.
+A service is a special hook, whose output are shared through scope object and React context.
 It is just like the "container" in [unstated-next](https://github.com/jamiebuilds/unstated-next), and "data model" in other state management library.

 #### createSvs